pub struct LazyLock<T, F = fn() -> T> { /* private fields */ }

 lazy_get

-)Returns a reference to the value if initialized, or None
+)Returns a reference to the value if initialized.
+Otherwise (if uninitialized or poisoned),

 §Examples